Lab-RoCoCo-Sapienza/S-Ave/README.md

 Once ncnn library is compiled, we need to move into **catkin/src** folder, create the **ncnn** package with the following command: </br>
 `catkin_create_pkg ncnn`
-and move the entire library (the folder downloaded with the command `git clone https://github.com/Tencent/ncnn.git`) into this package.
+and move the entire library (the folder downloaded with the command `git clone https://github.com/Tencent/ncnn.git`) into this package.</br>

 ### sudo apt-get
 In order to move the robot, the **teleop_twist_keyboard** package is required, so to install it, open a terminal and launch the command: </br>